breezykermo/react-native-redux-boiler/README.md

 # React Native Redux Boiler

 This is a boilerplate project for a React Native application that uses Redux to manage state.
 Note that I use [React Native Debugger](https://github.com/jhen0409/react-native-debugger) for debugging, which I highly recommend as a way to visualize the redux logic in your application.
 I do my best to keep this updated with the latest version of React Native.

+The boilerplate also includes linting with [Standard](https://github.com/feross/standard), and a skeleton testing suite with [Ava](https://github.com/avajs/ava).
+## Getting Started

 ```bash
 git clone https://github.com/breezykermo/react-native-redux-boiler my-project